-Brian Rodan Qualifications Sole Director (appointed 1 December 2020) Fellow of the Australian Institute of Mining and Metallurgy (FAusIMM) Experience Managing Director and owner of Australian Contract Mining Pty Ltd (ACM), a mid- tier contracting company that successfully completed \$1.5B worth of work over a 20 year period.
+Brian Rodan Sole Director Qualifications Fellow of the Australian Institute of Mining and Metallurgy (FAusIMM) Experience Managing Director and owner of Australian Contract Mining Pty Ltd (ACM), a midtier contracting company that successfully completed \$1.5B worth of work over a 20 year period.
 ACM was sold to an ASX listed gold mining company in 2017.
 Founding Director of Dacian Gold Limited, which purchased the Mt Morgans Gold Mine from the Administrator of Range River Gold Ltd. After it listed on the ASX in 2012 Mr Rodan was Dacian's largest shareholder.
 Executive Director of Eltin Limited.
 15 year tenure with Australia's largest full service ASX listed contract mining company with annual turnover of \$850M (+).
-Mr Rodan is currently Managing Director and Acting Executive Chairman of Siren Gold Limited (ASX: SNG) and Iceni Gold Ltd (ASX: ICL).
+Mr Rodan is currently Managing Director and Executive Chairman of Siren Gold Limited (ASX: SNG) and Iceni Gold Limited (ASX: ICL)